10.2. Command-Line variable=value Build Variables

 10.2.1.
 Controlling Command-Line Build Variables

-For example, suppose that you want to set a RELEASE construction variable on the command line whenever the time comes to build a program for release, and that the value of this variable should be added to the command line with the appropriate define to pass the value to the C compiler.
+For example, suppose that you want to set a RELEASE construction variable on the command line whenever the time comes to build a program for release, and that the value of this variable should be added to the build command with the appropriate define to pass the value to the C compiler.
 Here's how you might do that by setting the appropriate value in a dictionary for the $CPPDEFINES construction variable:

 vars = Variables(None, ARGUMENTS)